 - Reduced exercise tolerance

-GH suppression testing is uncommon but may be done when children or adults show signs and symptoms of GH excess (gigantism and acromegaly).
+GH suppression testing is not commonly ordered but may be done when children or adults show signs and symptoms of GH excess (gigantism and acromegaly).

 - What does the test result mean?